endjin/hadoop/README.md

 ## hadoop-azure-token-providers

+The package was built in order to enable a simple way of accessing data in Azure Data Lake when developing a PySpark solution locally in a Dev Container.

-The [`hadoop-azure` library](https://hadoop.apache.org/docs/stable/hadoop-azure/abfs.html) supports supplying a [custom token provider](https://hadoop.apache.org/docs/stable/hadoop-azure/abfs.html#Custom_OAuth_2.0_Token_Provider) for getting accessing tokens for Azure Storage.
+The [`hadoop-azure` library](https://hadoop.apache.org/docs/stable/hadoop-azure/abfs.html) supports supplying a [custom token provider](https://hadoop.apache.org/docs/stable/hadoop-azure/abfs.html#Custom_OAuth_2.0_Token_Provider) for getting accessing tokens when using the `abfs(s)://` protocol for accessing Azure Blob Storage / Azure Data Lake.

 This package contains implementations of custom token providers (currently only `AzureCliCredentialTokenProvider`).